essif-lab/framework/docs/essif-lab-functional-architecture.md

 The adjacent figure shows how a transaction is conducted at the highest abstraction level.
 One Party, called the ‘Requester’, sends a request for a product or service to another Party (that we will call the ‘Provider’).
 Then, they start to negotiate a ‘transaction agreement’, which means that they exchange data through various channels for the purpose of establishing the details of the product/service to be provided and the compensation, data needed to mitigate transaction risks, etc., all of which is necessary for the Parties to (individually/subjectively) decide whether or not to commit to the transaction.
 Section 3.2 provides more detail about this phase.

-After commitment, the producer works to provide the product or service, and the requester arranges the compensation.
+After commitment, the producer works to provide the %%product|essiflab-concept-product%% or service, and the requester arranges the compensation.
 This phase is entirely up to the business, and hence out of scope of this document.

 When all is done, Parties may issue a (signed) statement that specifies the results.
 Section 3.3. provides some more details about this phase.